 Why we chose it:

 - The Hong Kong Salvation Army makes sure that your unwanted second-hand items will reach the right people.
-Thus, giving a new life to both your used household items and to people in need.

 - People in need in Hong Kong can wait a long time to receive a donation of necessary items.
 It might be an unwanted household item for you, but a donation can improve the quality of life for someone else.